 Alameda Alliance for Health ATTN: Alliance Grievance and Appeals Department 1240 South Loop Road Alameda, CA 94502

-• In person: Visit your doctor's office or the Alliance and say you want to file a grievance.
+- In person: Visit your doctor's office or the Alliance and say you want to file a grievance. - Electronically: Visit the Alliance website at www.alamedaalliance.org.